nlgotz/nlgotz.github.com/_posts/2016-04-13-sam-dns-part-1.md

 This is going to be part 1 of 3 of how to use Nokia's 5620 SAM to automatically create and delete DNS records for network interfaces.
 This is an on going project, so not all the details have been worked out.

-Part 1 (aka this post) will be the background and tools I'm planning on using.
+[Part 1](http://gotz.co/2016/04/13/sam-dns-part-1/) (aka this post) will be the background and tools I'm planning on using.

-Part 2 (link sometime in the future) will be on getting it to actually work and making it a bit more modular so it can be customized for any company.
+[Part 2](http://gotz.co/2016/05/23/sam-dns-part-2/) will be on getting it to actually work and making it a bit more modular so it can be customized for any company.

 Part 3 (link sometime way in the future) will be on adding more automation, like tracking interfaces that were removed and delete them after a set period of time.